marinakrivonosova/url-shortener/README.md

-# URL shortenrr
+# URL shortener

-The goal is to implement a simple url shortener.
+The goal is to implement a simple URL shortener.

 ## Requirements